 12) You don’t want to eat or drink during labor, even if your body tells you to.
 Luckily most American hospitals will allow laboring women nothing but ice chips.

-13) You won’t mind having complete strangers repeatedly barge into the room where you are giving birth, take no notice of you, say nothing to you, but instead stand in front of the computer print-out from the electronic fetal monitoring with concerned looks on their faces.
+13) You won’t mind having complete strangers repeatedly barge into the room where you’re giving birth, take no notice of you, say nothing to you, but instead stand in front of the computer print-out from the electronic fetal monitoring with concerned looks on their faces.

-14) You also won’t mind having a nurse you’ve never seen before barge into the room where you are giving birth and roughly stick her fingers up your yaya, pull off the glove in disgust, declare, “Nothing, not even a dimple!” about your cervical dilation, and rush out again.
-That won’t be in the least bit discouraging or have any effect on your cervix’s ability to dilate.
+14) You also won’t mind having a nurse you’ve never seen before barge into the room where you’re giving birth and roughly stick her fingers up your yaya, pull off the glove in disgust, declare, “Nothing, not even a dimple!” about your cervical dilation, and rush out again.
+That won’t be in the least bit discouraging or have any effect on your psychological state or your cervix’s ability to dilate.

 16) You don’t want a birth attendant you know and trust to be there with you, thank you very much.
 You’re happy to have an obstetrician or a family practitioner who doesn’t show up until you are ready to push.